sferics/obs-processing/README.md

 ##### -a/--approach $APPROACH
 You may use 5 different approaches to decode the BUFR files:
 - pd: Using [pdbufr package officially provided by ECMWF](#https://github.com/ecmwf/pdbufr) (very slow because it uses pandas).
-- pl: Using [plbufr package forked from pdbufr by sferics](#https://github.com/sferics/plbufr) (faster because it uses polars instead).
+- pl: Using [plbufr package forked from pdbufr by sferics](#https://github.com/sferics/plbufr) (much faster because it uses polars instead).
-- gt: Also using plbufr package, but instead of creating a dataframe, it uses a generator (should be equally fast.)
+- gt: Also using plbufr package, but instead of creating a polars DataFrame, it uses a generator (should be equally fast).
 - us: Fastest decoding method using bufr keys from ECCODES, but lacking some observations like soil temperatures.
 - ex: Slower than "us" method, but significantly faster than pdbufr/plbufr methods.
 Not guaranteed to work with all files and lacking some information from DWD Open Data files!
 ##### -f/--file $FILE\_PATH